commonform/commonform-build-example/nda.md

 ## Expiration

-This agreement will terminate automatically on the first anniversary of the date of this agreement.
+This agreement will terminate automatically on the `Expiration Anniversary` anniversary of the date of this agreement.

 ## Termination by Notice